geerteltink/geert.elt.ink/content/_index.md

 ---
 title: I create, deploy and manage web sites and applications
 subtitle: "My skills are: DevOps, CSS, HTML, JavaScript, PHP and SQL!"
-summary: A web designer, front-end and back-end developer and a devops specialist.
+summary: A web designer, front-end and back-end developer and a DevOps specialist.
 Ready to make your idea a reality.
 date: 1998-10-10
 draft: false
 ---